 Opened in 1976, Moraine Hills State Park has one of the only undeveloped glacial-fed lakes in Illinois leaving a pristine natural lake for fishing, hiking around, and boating!
 Under two hours from Chicago, this park is a popular destination for anyone looking for a little peace from the urban noise.

-This year, Moraine Hills saw a burst of popularity, helping it leap into the top ten list from #13 in 2019 as a new entry into the most popular Illinois state parks list!
+In 2020, Moraine Hills saw a burst of popularity, helping it leap into the top ten list from #13 in 2019 as a new entry into the most popular Illinois state parks list.
+Unfortunately, that didn’t last into 2021 and they have now dipped back down to their #13 rank.
+This just means you’ll have an easier time getting a campsite at least!

 Bordered by the Ohio River, Fort Massac State Park saw just under 1 million visitors last year!
 As the first state park founded in Illinois, people have been enjoying the 1,500 acres of forested lands at the southern tip of Illinois for hiking, camping, or learning about the old fort maintained for over 110 years!